BestTimesToVisit.com Logo

 nature

-Far from city lights, the Merzouga night sky is a celestial spectacle.
-Lie back on a Berber carpet at your desert camp and witness an astonishing density of stars, constellations, and the Milky Way stretching across the inky blackness.
-Many camps offer guided stargazing sessions.
+Far from city lights, Merzouga offers an unparalleled canvas for the night sky.
+Lie back on a Berber carpet and witness a celestial spectacle of countless stars, constellations, and the Milky Way stretching across the inky blackness.
+Many desert camps offer guided stargazing sessions, pointing out celestial wonders.

-Best time: All year, but clearest during dry season
+Best time: All year, but clearest skies in cooler months

 cultural